Mines Rescue Service: sharing a century of knowledge

 In short, MRSL, faced with the decline of the industry it previously relied upon for both its service provision and revenue, decided to branch out while still providing the service needed by the mining sector.
 By focusing on quality throughout all of its operations, the company has also been able to help define the meaning of safety generally across the country’s industrial sectors.

 Watson concluded: “We haven’t undertaken a lot of marketing, but find work via reputation and word of mouth.
-We don’t have a sales or marketing team; we’ve got recognised skills and expertise.
-It’s never about selling a product to somebody, it’s mainly about going out and solving a problem for someone.”
+We don’t have a sales or marketing team; we’ve got recognized skills and expertise.
+It’s never about selling a product to somebody; it’s mainly about going out and solving a problem for someone.”